Formulary

 3. Canagliflozin in combination with insulin with or without other antidiabetic drugs is recommended as an option for treating type 2 diabetes.

-5. NICE TA390: Canagliflozin as monotherapy is recommended as options for treating type 2 diabetes in adults for whom metformin is contraindicated or not tolerated and when diet and exercise alone do not provide adequate glycaemic control, only if:
+5. NICE TA390: Canagliflozin as monotherapy is recommended as options for treating type 2 diabetes in adults for whom metformin is contraindicated or not tolerated and when diet and exercise alone do not provide adequate glycaemic control (May 2016), only if:

 1. a dipeptidyl peptidase-4 inhibitor would otherwise be prescribed and